-RFM analysis ranks customers by three numbers so you can decide who gets which tactic.
-This article covers what the three metrics mean, how to segment customers, what to do for loyal and at-risk customers, and how RFM differs from the cohort analysis it's often mentioned alongside — with charts and examples.
+This article covers what the three metrics mean, scoring and the four steps, what to do for loyal and at-risk customers, and how RFM differs from the cohort analysis it's often mentioned alongside — with charts and examples.
+Then it connects to one more view: which channels bring you the most repeat buyers — the loyal customers you want more of — measured by revenue efficiency.

 Table of Contents